gonodono/web-widgets/README.md

 ### Minimal

-The Minimal version simply displays a static image or an error message after showing an indeterminate indicator while busy.
+The Minimal version simply displays a static image or an failure message after showing an indeterminate indicator while busy.
 The actual image is the same width as the screen and half its height, though it's obviously scaled down in the Widget.
 There's nothing special about the height measure; I cut it in half so it kinda fits OK in a 2x2 portrait Widget.

 A coroutine is launched from the `AppWidgetProvider`'s `onUpdate()` to handle the page load, layout, and draw.
 It takes advantage of `BroadcastReceiver`'s